 If you google how to make chorizo and eggs, you’ll see many different ideas and varieties.
-Chorizo is often served in tacos, tortas and chorizo breakfast scrambles.
+Chorizo is often served in tacos, tortas, chorizo breakfast scrambles and chorizo egg bakes.

 To cook chorizo, I just recommend cooking it in oil in a nonstick skillet.
 Some forms of chorizo, like Mexican chorizo, may require removal of the casings.

 How long to cook chorizo?
 I recommend just monitoring it over low to medium high heat.
 You’ll want to check in and stir it and break up the meat.

 Make sure to break it up with a good wooden spoon or silicone spatula because wooden spoons don’t heat quickly and won’t scratch your pots and pans.
 I purchased this wooden spoon set and it’s lasted me a while.